Tyrrrz/Tyrrrz.me/src/data/blog-posts/reverse-engineering-youtube/Post.md

 }
 ```

-Output of this method is a `PlayerSource` instance which contains a list of identified `ICipherOperation` objects.
+Output of this method is a collection of `ICipherOperation`s.
 At this point in time, there can be up to 3 kind of cipher operations:

 - Swap -- swaps the first character in the signature with given, identified by position.
 - Slice -- truncates leading characters in signature which come before given position.